 - Nfer-Nelson Group Reading Test.
 (To access literacy levels).

 - On entry all students undertake the following assessments which aids in the identification of students who may require a level of intervention.
-Nfer-Nelson Group Reading Test, followed by Progress in maths and CAT 3.
+Nfer-Nelson Group Reading Test, followed by the PDST Competency Test.

 - This may be followed by diagnostic assessment, which involves the administration of diagnostic tests by the learning support teacher.
-The learning support teacher will then discuss the outcomes with the learning support coordinator (LSC).
-The LSC and Principal will then consider the most appropriate form of intervention for the student.
+The learning support teacher will then discuss the outcomes with the special educational needs coordinator (SENCO).
+The SENCO, the Principal and the SEN Team will then consider the most appropriate form of intervention for the student.

-- Programme planning where there is a meeting between the LSC, Principal and the Parents.
-The learning support teacher develops the Individual Education Plan (IEP) in consultation with the pupil’s subject teachers, LSC and parents.
+- Programme planning where there is a meeting between the SENCO, Principal and the Parents.
+The SENCO develops the Individual Education Plan (IEP) in consultation with the student’s subject teachers and parents.

 - Programme implementation where the subject teacher makes appropriate modification of teaching approaches.
 The learning support teacher implements the IEP on a term basis.

-- Programme Review is made at the end of each term where there is an assessment of the pupil’s progress and an evaluation of the learning programme.
-There is consultation between the LSC, learning support teacher, subject teacher and parents and a decision is made with regard to the level of support now required by the pupil.
+- Programme Review is made at the end of each term where there is an assessment of the student’s progress and an evaluation of the learning programme.
+There is consultation between the SENCO, SET, subject teacher and parents and a decision is made with regard to the level of support now required by the student.

-The Learning Support Coordinator and Principal meet parents to:
+The Special Educational Needs Coordinator and Principal meet parents to:

 - discuss the results of diagnostic assessment

-- discuss the drawing up of learning targets in the pupil’s IEP
+- discuss the drawing up of learning targets in the student’s IEP

 - discuss the actions to be taken by the school to meet those targets